mikamai/akamai_api/README.md

   -n, [--notes=NOTES]                      # Default: ECCU Request using AkamaiApi gem
 ```

-The command produce the following result and ask you if you want to publish:
+The command produces the following result and ask you if you want to publish:

 ```xml
 <?xml version="1.0"?><eccu><match:ext value="png"><revalidate>now</revalidate></match:ext></eccu>